 >pay

-gay, are you lost?
+homosexual, are you lost?

 Tech CEO here.
-Currently using chatGPT for writing content for web pages and writing marketing spiels for brochures and emails.
+Currently using ChatGPT for writing content for web pages and writing marketing spiels for brochures and emails.
 So far, AI can take a bunch of content that's on the internet, rearrange it into a new way, and spit it back out.
 It cannot solve complex problems.
 It does not have creativity.
 It's basically just looking at a picture of what's on the internet, and generating a reflection of what's already there.
 So far I don't feel threatened at all.

 >rearrange it into a new way, and spit it back out.
 It cannot solve complex problems.
 It does not have creativity.